abcminiuser/sam-ba-loader/README.md

 ```
 Before running the tool for the first time to install the required libraries.

-## Status
+## 2. Status

-This fork of SAM-BA Loader can read out the identification registers of CHIPID parts (SAM3, SAM4) and DSU parts (SAMC, SAMD, SAML).

 List of supported chips can be viewed by `parts` command:
 ```
 python SAMBALoader.py parts
 Supported parts:
+01 ATSAM3A4C
+02 ATSAM3A8C
+03 ATSAM3X4C
+04 ATSAM3X4E
+05 ATSAM3X8C
+06 ATSAM3X8E
+07 ATSAM3X8H
-01 ATSAM4S16B
+08 ATSAM4S16B
-02 ATSAM4S16C
+09 ATSAM4S16C
-03 ATSAM4S2A
+10 ATSAM4S2A
-04 ATSAM4S2B
+11 ATSAM4S2B
-05 ATSAM4S2C
+12 ATSAM4S2C
-06 ATSAM4S4A
+13 ATSAM4S4A
-07 ATSAM4S4B
+14 ATSAM4S4B
-08 ATSAM4S4C
+15 ATSAM4S4C
-09 ATSAM4S8B
+16 ATSAM4S8B
-10 ATSAM4S8C
+17 ATSAM4S8C
-11 ATSAM4SA16B
+18 ATSAM4SA16B
-12 ATSAM4SA16C
+19 ATSAM4SA16C
-13 ATSAM4SD16B
+20 ATSAM4SD16B
-14 ATSAM4SD16C
+21 ATSAM4SD16C
-15 ATSAM4SD32B
+22 ATSAM4SD32B
-16 ATSAM4SD32C
+23 ATSAM4SD32C
-17 ATSAMC
+24 ATSAMC
-18 ATSAMD
+25 ATSAMD
-19 ATSAML
+26 ATSAML
 ```

-The SAM4S series with Enhanced Embedded Flash Controller (EEFC) are currently supported.
+The SAM3A, SAM3X, SAM4S series with Enhanced Embedded Flash Controller (EEFC) are currently supported.

 The SAM C, D and L series with NVMCTRL Flash controller are currently supported.

 Also, some peripheral will supported as Reset Controller (RSTC).
 And this list of supported peripheral can be expanded as needed to working with connected chip by SAM-BA without writing any C/C++ code, compiling and flashing.
-You can add a new periphery in `SAMBALoader.Peripheral` folder and use it to test Your electrical schematic using SAM-BA feature just from PC.
+You can add a new periphery in `SAMBALoader/Peripheral` folder and use it to test Your electrical schematic using SAM-BA feature just from PC.

-## Usage
+## 3. Usage

 SAM-BA Loader can be used as full featured command line tool or Python API.

+### 3.1 Command line tool: help, programm & erase

 Command line help example (Linux serial port names are shown):
 ```